Inference for Gaussian Processes with Mat\'ern Covariogram on Compact Riemannian Manifolds: Introduction

-Our current contribution develops asymptotic inference for the covariogram on Riemannian manifolds.
-Our aim is to extend the aforementioned results on Euclidean domains to Riemannian manifolds.
-Inference for GPs on manifolds have been attracting attention in spatial statistics and machine learning where data analysis is sought over non-Euclidean spaces.
-Taking climate science as an example, geographic data such as geopotential height, temperature and humidity are measured at global scales and are more appropriately treated as (partial) realizations of a spatial process over a sphere \citep[see, e.g.,][]{junstein2008, jeong2015class}.
-Data arising over domains with irregular shapes or examples in biomedical imaging where the domain is a three-dimensional shape of an organ comprise other examples where inference for GPs over manifolds will be relevant.
+This article is motivated by the emergence of non-Euclidean data, especially manifold data, in a variety of scientific fields over the last decade.
+As a consequence, inference for Gaussian processes on manifolds have been attracting attention in spatial statistics and machine learning in settings where the data generating process is more appropriately modelled over non-Euclidean spaces.
+Taking climate science as an example, geographic data involving geopotential height, temperature and humidity are measured at global scales and are more appropriately treated as (partial) realisations of a spatial process over a sphere \citep[see, e.g.,][]{banerjee2005geodetic, junstein2008, jeong2015class}.
+Data arising over domains with irregular shapes or examples in biomedical imaging where the domain is a three-dimensional shape of an organ comprise other examples where inference for Gaussian processes over manifolds will be relevant \citep[see, e.g.,][and references therein]{gao2019gaussian}.
+Motivated by isotropic covariograms in Euclidean space, it is natural to replace Euclidean distance by an appropriate geodesic distance to define a ``Mat\'ern" covariogram on Riemannian manifolds.
+However, this formal generalisation \changedreviewertwo{is not valid for the squared exponential covariogram, or Mat\'ern with $\nu=\infty$ \citep{feragen2015geodesic}, unless the manifold is flat.
+For Mat\'ern with $\nu\in(1/2,\infty)$, this naive generalisation is not even valid on the sphere \citep{gneiting2013strictly}}.
+Recently, valid covariograms for smooth Gaussian processes on general Riemannian manifolds have been constructed based upon heat equations, Brownian motion and diffusion models on manifolds \citep{castillo2014thomas, niu2019intrinsic, dunson2020diffusion}.
+However, these covariograms lack flexibility, especially in terms of modelling smoothness.

-A key challenge is to define a valid covariogram, which must be a positive definite function, on a Riemannian manifold.
-Although direct analogues of the Mat\'ern covariogram are not well defined on spheres, classes of Mat\'ern-like covariograms have been studied \citep{jeong2015covariance}.
-However, such covariograms are analytically inaccessible and hard to evaluate or implement in practice.
-Most existing constructions of covariograms are specific to a known manifold.
-In addition, limited explorations have been conducted on their spectral properties and current knowledge on their inferential properties is incomplete.
-While other covariograms have been developed for data on spheres \citep{jeong2015class, alegria2018family, guella2018strictly,porcu2016spatio, de2018regularity}, the Mat\'ern-like covariogram is only well-defined if its smoothness parameter is less than $1/2$.

-Valid covariograms for GPs on general Riemannian manifolds have also been constructed based upon heat equations, Brownian motion modeling and diffusions on manifolds \citep{castillo2014thomas, niu2019intrinsic, dunson2020diffusion}.
-However, these covariograms lack flexibility, especially in terms of modeling smoothness.
-Recently, \cite{borovitskiy2020matern} defined the Mat\'ern covariogram on general compact Riemannian manifolds from the perspective of stochastic partial differential equations with reasonably tractable covariograms and spectral densities.
-In this context, we address identifiablity, consistency of the maximum likelihood estimates, and subsequent asymptotic inference for predictions.
-Also, we further expand upon established results on the equivalence of Gaussian measures on spheres \citep{arafat2018equivalence} to enhance our understanding on the consistency of estimates of parameters in the Mat\'ern covariogram and subsequent predictive inference.